Mercedes-Benz SL-Class (R129): Model history

 Designed in 1984, the R129 was based on the shortened floorpan of the Mercedes-Benz W124 and featured many innovative details for the time, for instance electronically controlled damping (Adaptive Damping System ADS, optional) and a hidden, automatically extending roll-over bar.
 The R107's somewhat dated rear suspension with semi-trailing arms gave way to a modern multi-link axle.
 The number of standard features was high, with electric action for the windows, mirrors, seats and hydraulic convertible top.

 This car has a distinction of being the first passenger vehicle to have seat belts integrated into the seats as opposed to anchoring to the floor, B-pillar, and transmission tunnel.

-Starting in 1993 for the 1994 model year, R129 were re-designated.
+Starting in 1993 for the 1994 model year, R129s were re-designated.
 For example, 500 SL became SL 500.
-Starting in model year 1994, Mercedes-Benz offered special SL models from time to time, such as the Mille Miglia edition cars of model year 1994 or the SL edition of model year 2000.
+Starting in model year 1994, Mercedes-Benz offered special SL models from time to time, such as the Mille Miglia edition cars for the 1994 model year, or the SL edition for the 2000 model year.